Carnap's problem for intuitionistic propositional logic: Discussion

-Similarly, one could consider the $\{\neg,\land,\to\}$-fragment of $\IL$, or even smaller fragments. \textbf{2.} A related natural question is if there is a proper fragment of $\IL$ in the original $\{\bot,\land,\lor,\to\}$-language which is Carnap categorical.
-Looking at the $\IL$-consequences needed in the proof of Theorem \ref{mainthm}, it does seem that all the natural deduction rules, or all the $\IL$ axioms in a standard Hilbert style axiomatization, are indeed used, but that is of course not a proof.
-If no such proper fragment exists, that would be a kind of functional completeness property of $\IL$. \textbf{3.} Can Theorem \ref{mainthm} be generalized to arbitrary intuitionistic interpretations as specified in Definition \ref{def:possworldssem}?
-This concerns in particular the function $I^{\F,\mathit{at}}$ which (as Denis Bonnay pointed out to us) could be seen as the interpretation of an invisible logical constant preceding all atoms.
+As Humberstone noted, and \cite{dosenSH88} spells out in detail, there is a difference between $\land$ and $\lor$ here: while the former is \emph{implicitly definable} in a precise sense, the latter, although unique, is not.
+Do\v{s}en and Schroeder-Heister explore connections to Beth's Definability Theorem.\footnote{\cite{humberstone11}, Chapter 4.35, proves a similar result about $\lor$: it is not uniquely characterizable by what he calls \emph{zero-premiss rules}.
+See also the discussion in \cite{williamson88}, pp.\ 110--114. } It is an intriguing question if, and in that case how, their proof-theoretic notion of implicit definability relates to our semantic notion of categoricity (which, as we have seen, exhibits a similar contrast between $\land$ and $\lor$). \textbf{4.} Can Theorem \ref{mainthm} be generalized to arbitrary intuitionistic interpretations as specified in Definition \ref{def:possworldssem}?
+This concerns in particular the function $I^{\F,\mathit{at}}$, which could be seen as the interpretation of an invisible logical constant preceding all atoms.
 Does categoricity extend to that constant?
-A more precise question: if $I^\F$ is consistent with $\vdash_\IL$, under what circumstances would $I^{\F,\mathit{at}}$ have to be a nucleus?
+More precisely, if $I^\F$ is consistent with $\vdash_\IL$, under what circumstances would $I^{\F,\mathit{at}}$ have to be a nucleus?